IRA withdrawals

 First-time eligible RMD customers have until April 1 of the year following the year in which you reach age 73 to take your first RMD.
 If you wait until the following year, you’re still required to take your second RMD by December 31 of that year.

-If you took a distribution from your traditional or Roth IRA (including Inherited traditional or Inherited Roth IRAs) in 2022, your Form 1099-R will be available on January 31, 2023 for this tax year detailing the previous years’ distributions.
+If you took a distribution from your traditional or Roth IRA (including Inherited traditional or Inherited Roth IRAs) in 2023, your Form 1099-R will be available on January 31, 2024 for the 2023 tax year detailing the previous years’ distributions.

 For specific questions about your tax situation, we recommend consulting a qualified tax professional.